Field Guide to the R Mixed Model Wilderness

 13.4 Compact letter displays

-Let’s start evaluating CLDs for main effects.
-We will use emmean objects m1 (for variety) and m2 (for nitrogen) for this.
-In the output below, groups sharing a letter in the \(.group\) are not statistically different from each other.
+Below are examples of CLD for objects m1 (examining variety), m2 (examining nitrogen), and m3 (examining variety within each nitrogen group).
+In the output below, groups sharing a same letter in the \(.group\) are not statistically different from each other.

 V emmean SE df lower.CL upper.CL .group